benjaminy/TenaciousCalf/README.md

   handful of objects.
   * This work is totally unnecessary for mutable structures.
-  * It is a fairly expensive kind of work: allocating and freeing lots of little objects.
+  * It is a fairly expensive kind of work: allocating and freeing lots of small-ish objects.

 How bad are these performance costs?
-It's hard to give a simple answer to general performance questions like that, but it's not at all hard to cook up a microbenchmark that shows well-implemented textbook persistent structures performing 10-100&times; slower than array-based cousins.
+It's hard to give a simple answer to general performance questions like that, but it's not at all hard to cook up a microbenchmark that shows well-implemented textbook persistent structures performing 10&times; slower than array-based cousins.
 Two caveats:

 * This is not an apples-to-apples comparison.
 Persistent structures